 - CuriOdyssey: messaging is good (adaptations, habitats, food web); challenging to train specific behaviors

-- Lee Richardson Zoo: I only have experience with female chinchillas.
-While personalities vary significantly, they are all very tractable and easy to work with.
+- Lee Richardson Zoo: While personalities vary significantly, they are all very tractable and easy to work with.
 Ours are housed individually in 2’X3′ enclosures and put in large exercise balls to run for a few hours each day.
-Seasonally they will develop dry and cracked feet which we treat with bag balm.
+We house both a male and a female chinchilla.
+Their personalities vary but we have found ways to work with their individual preferences to support their preferences and still participate as ambassador animals.
+Previously they experienced dry and cracked feet which were treated with bag balm, but this has not been an issue in recent years.

 - Natural Science Center of Greensboro: Can be flighty, quick, and hard to control, but can work well once they have been thoroughly desensed.
 We have three chinchillas, and each one has a different personality.
 They only like certain people handling them.
 If you have a staff with plenty of time to desense the animal, then I fell they would make a good program animal